You’re about to read the most romantic story I’ve ever written. And every word of it is true. I lived it.

 Then he spoke–in a foreign accent–and his sexiness factor quadrupled.
 I honestly don’t remember what he said or how I responded, but I do remember the important parts: tall, tan, blue eyes, foreign accent.
 What else matters?

-He was in town for a month for job training, and boy-oh-boy was that a month to 172956_10150172908823066_1569894_oremember.
+He was in town for a month for job training, and boy-oh-boy was that a month to remember.
 I started going out with him and his colleagues after their training sessions.
 Then I started going out with just him.
 Then I started spending the nights with him.
 It was a month-long whirl-wind romance, but with a definite end in sight.

 He worked in the oil industry, and when his training was over, he moved to the Middle East.
 I stayed home and finished college.
 We tried to stay in touch through email–Skype and FaceTime didn’t exist back then–but eventually we fell out of touch.